VictorYang2017/api-development/README.md

-# API Development - Data Persistence
+# API Development - Relationships between entities
 To learn more about this project and all its branches, switch to the [master branch](https://github.com/richjava/api-development):
 ````
 git checkout master
 ````
-## Intro to this branch: Data persistence with MongoDB and Mongoose
+## Intro to this branch: Relationships between entities
-This branch is an example API project including routes and models with simple CRUD functionality.
-Data is persisted to a MongoDB database hosted on mLab.
-Mongoose is used for object data modelling.
-There is just one entity: Articles.
+An example project to demonstrate how to implement relationships between entities in an API using Node.js, Express, MongoDB and Mongoose.

+There are two entities:
+* Articles
+* Users

+A one-to-many relationship exists between Users and Articles (a User can have many Articles but an Article can belong to only one User).

+Authentication and authorisation has purposefully been omitted to keep it simple.

+The project includes cleanup-after-delete functionality of both Articles and Users, so when a User is removed, all of the User's Articles are removed too.
+Similarly, when an Article is removed, the reference is removed from the User's list of Articles.

 ### Glitch.com
-A working example of the project is available on [Glitch](https://glitch.com/edit/#!/api-data-persistence?path=README.md:1:0)
+A working example of the project is available on [Glitch](https://glitch.com/edit/#!/api-entity-relationships?path=README.md:16:252)

-Example endpoint for getting all Articles: [https://api-data-persistence.glitch.me/api/articles](https://api-data-persistence.glitch.me/api/articles)
+Example endpoint for getting all Articles that belong to a particular user: [https://api-entity-relationships.glitch.me/api/users/5c50c63b75515d00c5ebee42/articles](https://api-entity-relationships.glitch.me/api/users/5c50c63b75515d00c5ebee42/articles)

 ## Setup
 ### 1. Installation